 Athletic Training

-The athletic training curriculum at Oregon State prepares you to become a certified athletic trainer.
+The athletic training curriculum at Oregon State prepares you to become a certified and licensed athletic trainer.

 Once you successfully earn your degree in athletic training from our accredited program, you will be eligible to sit for the Board of Certification (BOC) examination.
 BOC certification (ATC) is the entry-level credential to work as an athletic trainer.